 BJP ready for J&K polls, but will wait for EC nod

-New Delhi, June 29: Minister of State in Prime Minister's Office Jitendra Singh Fsaid BJP was ready for assembly elections in Jammu and Kashmir and the final decision on the matter will be taken by the Elections Commission after considering security related issues.
+New Delhi, June 29: Minister of State in Prime Minister's Office Jitendra Singh said BJP was ready for assembly elections in Jammu and Kashmir and the final decision on the matter will be taken by the Elections Commission after considering security related issues.

-Participating in the debate on a Resolution seeking Lok Sabha's approval to extend president's rule in Jammu and Kashmir for another six months, Singh said the BJP is a party with difference and unlike other parties, BJP workers remain active throughout the year.
+Participating in the debate on a Resolution seeking Lok Sabha's approval to extend president's rule in J&K for another six months, Singh said the BJP is a party with difference and unlike other parties, BJP workers remain active throughout the year.

-"Some political parties accuse the BJP that it does not want assembly elections in Jammu and Kashmir...We respect the Election Commission and CBI.
-It was the decision of the EC to not conduct assembly elections now in Jammu and Kashmir due to security related issues," he said.
+"Some political parties accuse the BJP that it does not want assembly elections in J&K...We respect the Election Commission and CBI.
+It was the decision of the EC to not conduct assembly elections now in J&K due to security related issues," he said.

 Amit Shah blames Nehru, Congress for Kashmir problem, hits out at dynastic politics